Horatio Nelson Jackson

-Horatio Nelson Jackson (March 25, 1872 – January 14, 1955) was an American automobile pioneer.
-In 1903, he and driving partner Sewall K. Crocker became the first people to drive an automobile across the United States.
+Horatio Nelson Jackson (March 25, 1872 – January 14, 1955) was an American physician, Army medical officer, businessman, and automobile pioneer.
+In 1903, he and his hired mechanic and driving partner Sewall K. Crocker became the first people to drive an automobile across the United States, a road trip from San Francisco to New York City, with additional miles travelled to his home in Vermont.

+Jackson served in World War I and was a key organizer of the American Legion, where he held the position of Vice Commander.
+He was also the owner of the Burlington Daily News, president of the Burlington Trust Bank, and owner of the first local radio station WCAX.

 Early life and medical career

 Jackson was born in Toronto, Ontario, Canada, on March 25, 1872, a son of Samuel Nelson Jackson (1838–1913) and Mary Anne (Parkyn) Jackson (1843–1916).
-His siblings included John Holmes Jackson, who served several terms as mayor of Burlington, Vermont.
-Another brother, Hollister Jackson, served as Lieutenant governor of Vermont.
+His siblings included J. Holmes Jackson, who served several terms as mayor of Burlington, Vermont and S. Hollister Jackson, who served as Lieutenant governor of Vermont until his death in the great Vermont flood of 1927.

 Jackson attended the schools of Toronto and Toronto's collegiate institute.
-He graduated with an MD degree from the University of Vermont in 1893, became a physician, and practiced in Brattleboro and Burlington.
-He married Bertha Richardson Wells, the daughter of William Wells, a Medal of Honor recipient and one of the richest men in Vermont as a partner in Wells, Richardson & Co., manufacturer of Paine's Celery Compound, a popular patent medicine.
-H. Nelson Jackson and Bertha Wells were the parents of daughter Bertha (1906–1984), the wife of George B. Kolk and the longtime editor of the Burlington Daily News, of which her father was publisher.
+He graduated with an MD degree from the University of Vermont in 1893, and became the House Surgeon in the Mary Fletcher Hospital until 1895 when he became a physician at the Brattleboro Retreat also known as the Vermont Asylum for the Insane.
+He then practiced private medicine in Burlington until 1900, when health issues led him to retire from active medical work.